yeti-switch/doc/docs/en/yeti-ui.rst

 **Registration** attributes:

     Enabled
-        disabled registrations will be ignored
+        disabled registrations will be ignored.
+    Name*
+	Name of this registration.
     Pop
-        Point of presence for registration requests
+        Point of presence for registration requests.
     Node
         Node which will hold registration
-    Domain
+    Domain*
-        RURI,From domain part
+        RURI,From domain part.
-    Username
+    Username*
         RURI,From user part
     Display username
         From display name part